Fox Hunting on Amateur Radio!

 Saturdays as scheduled (summer/fall)

-The DuPage Amateur Radio Club offers on-foot beacon hunting opportunities in the warmer months.
+The DuPage Amateur Radio Club hosts fox hunts from 9am to Noon in Ty Warner Park a few Saturdays each year.
+These are on-foot beacon hunting opportunities during the warmer months - open to all.
 Knock off a few calories and enjoy some sun in the park while trying to find that pesky hidden radio.
-Take a selfie with the fox to claim your ‘win’.
-Information on their schedule may obtained from Ed Worst (K9EW) using the contact button.
+Take a selfie with the ‘fox’ to claim your ‘win’.
+The first event of 2026 took place on April 18 with another on May 23.
+More information is available from Ed Worst (K9EW) using the contact button to the left.
+Enjoy!

 Sundays as scheduled (through October)

 The 415 (N9WH) keeps it fun with their Sunday morning fox hunts in the park.
 They see these as a fun, learning event done in pairs.
 Kids are welcome.
-They ran their first event in October, 2024 and expect to run more in 2025.
+They ran their first event in October, 2024 and continued in 2025.
 To find out when these will occur, reach out to the club.

 Summer dates as scheduled